 Belleville, IL 62223

-In a comparison analysis involving all medical centers and hospitals throughout the United States, Memorial Hospital – Belleville maintains an overall “A-” score, ranking it in the 75th percentile.
+In a comparative analysis involving all medical centers and hospitals throughout the United States, Memorial Hospital – Belleville maintains an overall “A-” score, ranking it in the 75th percentile.
 The calculated ranking uses publicly available information including patient flow, patient satisfaction, and reported complications.
 A low to median score might indicate a high percentage of medical malpractice, mistakes, and errors occurring at the facility.

 The ranking percentile emergency department at this facility includes: